 I also love that there are so many artists here, and that their work is visible on city walls and re-purposed urban spaces all over the city.
 Where else can you skateboard down an old airport tarmac, climb up into old spy domes that are now covered in art, and go to a nightclub on a Wednesday afternoon and stay there all the way until Monday morning?
 All of these things blew my mind when I first moved here.
 I was also a huge fan of the price tag.

 When I first moved to Berlin, I only paid €275 a month, all in, for a room in a shared flat.
 Now I’m leaving behind a top floor, two bedroom flat in the trendiest part of town, paying about a third of what I would in Southern California for the same thing.
+It’s one of the cheapest places in Europe to live.

 I felt cool living here, I saved a lot of money living here, and I loved the nightlife.
 So why would I choose to leave such a good thing?